mysticrenji/TIG-Stack/README.md

 ## 1. Latency Test
 We can simulate latency test using latencytest.sh file.
 The script can be run with different arguments (low, medium , high ranges)
+Implementation was done with tc command in linux with wlan0 as network adapter.
+OS is Raspbian Buster Lite and device is Rpi 3.
 > latencytest.sh medium